normoes/monero_health/README.md

 ## Configuration

 ### Monero daemon connection
-The connection to the Monero dameon can be configured using environment variables (also see `docker-compose-template.yml`):
+The connection to the Monero daemon can be configured using environment variables (also see `docker-compose-template.yml`):

 | environment variable | default value |
 |----------------------|---------------|